Nathan Steuer

-Nathan Steuer (born October 21, 2002) is an American player of the card game Magic: The Gathering, and was its world champion in 2022.
+Nathan Steuer (born October 21, 2002) is an American player of the card game Magic: The Gathering.
+He won the Magic: The Gathering World Championship in 2022 and has won two Pro Tour titles, at Pro Tour March of the Machine in 2023 and Pro Tour Secrets of Strixhaven in 2026.
 He was a prodigy, making the second day of a competitive tournament at the age of 12, attending high-level tournaments continuously from the age of 17, and leaving college to play Magic professionally in 2022.
 He was a founding member of "Team Handshake", one of the most successful competitive Magic teams, and his 2022-2023 run of tournament placements and wins is considered among the greatest of the game's history.

 Personal life

 Nathan Steuer was born on October 21, 2002, and grew up in Berkeley, California.
 He has a sister, and a twin brother with whom he learned Magic: The Gathering.
 He attended Berkeley High School from 2016 to 2020, then attended the University of California, Santa Cruz, from 2020 until he left in 2022 to focus on playing Magic.
 He lives in Alexandria, Virginia, with his girlfriend and four cats.